a0x8o/presto/presto-docs/src/main/sphinx/admin/spill.rst

 -----------------

-When spill compression is enabled (``spill-compression-enabled`` property in :ref:`tuning-spilling`), spilled pages will be compressed using the same implementation as exchange compression when they are sufficiently compressible.
-Enabling this feature can reduce the amount of disk IO at the cost of extra CPU load to compress and decompress spilled pages.
+When spill compression is enabled (``spill-compression-enabled`` property in :ref:`tuning-spilling`), spilled pages will be compressed before being written to dis.
+Enabling this feature can reduce disk IO at the cost of extra CPU load to compress and decompress spilled pages.

 Spill Encryption